pedrocosta132/andamento/README.md

 # Andamento

-Andamento is a remake of the app [Anda by Andante](https://linhandante.com/comprar/app-anda/), but without all the tech requirements and smartphone permitions.
+Andamento is a proof-of-concept remake of the app [Anda by Andante](https://linhandante.com/comprar/app-anda/), but without all the tech requirements and smartphone permitions.
 Only an internet connection is needed (and the camera optionally).

 ## Table of contents